syncfusion-content/php-docs/PHP/DataManager/Hierarchical-Query.md

 ## ForeignKey

 The **Foreign key** method of **ej.Query** can be used to refer another table fields.
-The foreignkey method accepts one parameter that is the foreign key value.
+The foreign key method accepts one parameter that is the foreign key value.

 The following code example illustrates the hierarchical query and foreign key method.